markusritschel/cookiecutter-pysci-project/README.md

     │
-    ├── scripts            <- High-level scripts that use (low-level) source code from `src/` ├── src                <- Source code (and only source code!) for use in this project │   ├── core           <- Provides some core functionalities │   ├── tests          <- Contains tests for the code in `src/` │   └── __init__.py    <- Makes src a Python module and provides some standard variables │
+    ├── scripts            <- High-level scripts that use (low-level) source code from `src/` ├── src                <- Source code (and only source code!) for use in this project │   └── <package_name>
+    │       ├── core       <- Provides some core functionalities
+    │       ├── cli.py     <- Command-line entry point
+    │       └── __init__.py  <- Provides the global path variables and utility functions
+    │
+    ├── tests              <- Contains the tests for the code in `src/` │
     ├── .env               <- In this file, specify all your custom environment variables │                         Keep this out of version control! (i.e. have it in your .gitignore)